 (Approx 36 miles / 58 km)

-The Trumer See offers lots of natural swimming spots to take a dip in the cool water.
+The Salzburger lake offers lots of natural swimming spots to take a dip in the cool water.
 The leisurely ride back to Salzburg offers a last chance to enjoy the stunning views of the Salzkammergut region.

 Salzburg Lakes Cycle Tour: Dates & Prices

-This Salzburg Lakes cycle tour is available from 28 April to 20 October 2018.
-With departures every day.
+This challenging Salzburg Lakes cycle tour is available from 2 May to 17 October 2020, with departures every day.
 The price differs according to season.

 *This tour can be done by a solo traveller.

-Payment may be made by credit card (Visa or MasterCard), or by transfer to our Spanish or UK bank.
+Payment may be made by credit card (Visa or MasterCard), or by transfer to our Spanish bank.

 We do not charge a handling fee if you pay by credit card.